starfid/solo/readme.md

 ## Background
 - Desktop screen are now wider and fit for multiple column views.
-- Many codings are old and based on PHP 4, released on 2000.
-The curent PHP version is 7.3.
+- Many codings are old and based on PHP 4, released on 2000s.
+The latest PHP version is 7.3.
 - Mysql prefix function is absolete in PHP 5.5 on 2013.
-PHP PDO is future proof and expandable
+PHP PDO is future proof and expandable.
 - We need darker theme for eyes health.
 - We need 1 app for variety of screen size and ratio.
 From mobile phone to portrait TV.
 - Modules should be easy to make with SQL query.

 ## Starfid SOLO specifications
-- PHP 5.3 - 7.36.
+- PHP 5.3 - 7.36, tested.
 - Micro PHP framework, less than 50KB in zip file.
 - PHP Data Objects (PDO).
 - PHP app framework, can adapt on any database.